linode/docs/docs/applications/cloud-storage/freenas-blockstorage.md

 ### Format Block Storage Volume as ZFS

 {{< caution >}}
-Formatting will erase all data on the Volume.
+Formatting will erase all data on the volume.
 {{< /caution >}}

 1. Click the **Storage** icon, then **View Disks** to confirm that FreeNAS recognized the Block Storage Volume.